Sorran973/Numerical-method/README.md

-# Numerical-method
+# Numerical-methods
-Labs on numerical method
+Labs on numerical methods